hardentools/hardentools/README.md

 ## How to use it

-Once you double-click on the icon, depending on your Windows security settings, you will be prompted with an User Access Control dialog asking you confirmation to allow Hardentools to run.
+Once you double-click on the icon, depending on your Windows security settings, you should be prompted with an User Access Control dialog asking you confirmation to allow Hardentools to run.
 Click "Yes".

 ![screenshot1](https://github.com/securitywithoutborders/hardentools/raw/master/graphics/screenshot1.png)